CharlieHart0/CharlieHart.dev/content/3D/descending-dudes-en.md

 ShowToc = true
 +++

-This project is a 3D platformer game, in which the player has to reach the end of an obstacle course and achieve the fastest time they can.
+This project was created for my University team project, and is a 3D platformer game, in which the player has to reach the end of an obstacle course and achieve the fastest time they can.
 We created the game as a team of a few students working as a 'Mini-Studio' at Newcastle University.

 Our project was created using our own engine in C++, and was based on [the 'Goat Heist' game](https://charliehart.dev/3d/goat-game-en/) I created as a previous coursework project; We expanded the codebase significantly, to add a wider range of features to a new game in the engine.